bgord/blog/content/blog/one-liner-to-sum-up-numbers-from-a-column-in-csv-file/one-liner-to-sum-up-numbers-from-a-column-in-a-csv-file.md

 3. **Cut the first column**

-`awk` splits each line by a separator defined by the option `-F`, in our case it's comma.
+`awk` splits each line by a separator defined by the option `-F`.
+In our case, it's the comma.

 Then it prints the second column.

 ```bash